-I am almost genetically predisposed to get annoyed with chronic complainers.
+I am almost genetically predisposed to be annoyed with chronic complainers.

-I try very hard not to do that.
-I try to give everyone a fair and objective shake, but honestly … when questions come in that are 95% complaining and moaning and maybe 5% actual question, I have a very hard time motivating myself to take on the issue.
+I try not to do that.
+I try to give everyone a fair and objective shake, but honestly, when incoming questions are 95% complaining and 5% actual question, I have a very hard time motivating myself to take on the issue.

-I know, I know.
-I picked the wrong industry to work in.
-With the exception of politics, no other industry has more vocal and active complaining going on than in the technology industry.
+I know, I know — I picked the wrong industry to work in.
+With the exception of politics, no other industry gets more vocal and active complaints than technology.